Identification-Detection Group Testing Protocols for COVID-19 at High Prevalence: Results

 \subsection{Performance}

 We present the performance of our protocol compared with the Dorfman's protocol, for dilutions ranging from $d=3$ up to $d=6$.
-Considering both the first round of test on $p$ pools and the occasional second round on some or all individuals, for a generic protocol we define the performance in terms of: \bi \item efficiency, quantified by the average number of individuals tested with $100$ \ac{PCR} tests; \item probability that an individual is tested in a second round. \ei

-We assume a prevalence $\epsilon$ and independent positivity from individual to individual.
+Considering both the first round of test on $p$ pools and the occasional second round on some or all individuals, for a generic protocol we define the performance in terms of: \bi \item efficiency, quantified by the average number of individuals tested with $100$ \ac{PCR} tests; \item probability that an individual is tested in a second round, indicated as $P_{SR}$. \ei We assume a prevalence $\epsilon$ and independent positivity from individual to individual.
+To calculate efficiency, let us denote with $T_{g}$ the number of tests needed to identify all positives in the group.
+By indicating with $\EX{}$ the statistical expectation, the average number of tests per individual is $\EX{T_{g}}/n$.
+Therefore, on the average, with $100$ \acp{PCR} we classify a number of individuals equal to:

+The statistical characterization of $T_{g}$ is provided in the Methods section, and leads to equation \eqref{eq:ETg}.
+About $P_{SR}$, we observe that a second round is needed if the number of positive pools, indicated as $Y$, is greater than $2$.
+The statistic of $Y$, provided in the Methods section, leads to equation \eqref{eq:pSRgen}.

 Results as functions of the prevalence are shown in Fig.~\ref{fig:figPulterioretest} and Fig.~\ref{fig:figTestati_con_100test}, where the probability of a second testing for an individual, given by \eqref{eq:py} and \eqref{eq:pSRgen}, and the efficiency, given by \eqref{eq:100nTg} and \eqref{eq:ETg}, are reported.
 For example, with $P64$ we find that, with a prevalence $\epsilon = 5\% $, about $146$ individuals are classified with $100$ \ac{PCR} tests.
 Of all individuals, $98\%$ are classified in the first round, and only $2\%$ need a second round.

 For the Dorfman's scheme the results, shown in Fig.~\ref{fig:figPulterioretest} and Fig.~\ref{fig:figTestati_con_100test}, have been derived by using \eqref{eq:pSRDorfman} and \eqref{eq:ETgDorfman}.
 The exact numbers are shown for prevalence of $5\%$ and $10\%$ in Table~\ref{tab:performance}.
 For example, with a pool of $n = 4$ individuals and a prevalence $\epsilon = 5 \%$, an average of $229$ individuals are tested with $100$ \ac{PCR} tests with Dorfman's scheme.
 However, about $18.5\%$ of all individuals need a second round of individual tests.